MEC Veradigm 8.26

 A Dartmouth study of 146,000 real patient-portal messages finds AI-drafted replies to patients often create more editing work than they save.

-AI is quickly becoming a go-to tool for physicians drowning in patient portal messages, but a new Dartmouth study suggests it may be creating as much work as it saves.
+Artificial intelligence (AI) is quickly becoming a go-to tool for physicians drowning in patient portal messages, but a new Dartmouth University study suggests it may be creating as much work as it saves.
 Researchers built a tool that measures how closely AI-generated replies match what physicians would actually write, then analyzed 146,000 real conversations between more than 10,000 patients and their primary care physicians.
 The result: AI drafts frequently ran too long, skipped follow-up questions, and leaned on irrelevant or inaccurate medical details that physicians had to catch before hitting send.

 Here are the key findings: